aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 {% endtab %}
 {% endtabs %}

-With `@coercer` decorator you are free to name the static method as you like.
+With the `@coercer` decorator you are free to name the static method as you like.

 ## Coercing nullable values